vhtnam/chatbot-docs/source/_user/cards.rst

 Send Email
 ==============

-- Send an email to admin.
+- Send an email to a specific email or user email if collected.